-From September 18-21, 2013, The Reformation Project will host our first leadership conference for 50 Christians who support the full equality and inclusion of lesbian, gay, bisexual, and transgender people in the church.
-The conference will be held at Asbury United Methodist Church in Prairie Village, Kansas, a suburb of Kansas City.
-Applications for the 50 spots were due on May 1, 2013.
-We have recently issued our decisions for the conference and plan to publish them on our website by mid-July.
+From September 18-21, 2013, The Reformation Project hosted our first leadership conference for 50 Christians who support the full equality and inclusion of lesbian, gay, bisexual, and transgender people in the church.
+The conference was held at Asbury United Methodist Church in Prairie Village, Kansas, a suburb of Kansas City.

-The conference itself will consist of three full days of sessions on the following subjects:
+The inaugural conference consisted of three full days of sessions on the following subjects:

 - The history of homosexuality in the biblical world

 - Genesis 19 (Sodom and Gomorrah)

 - 1 Corinthians 6 and 1 Timothy 1

 - Leadership, organizing, and public speaking skills